tcltk/tcl/doc/markdown/FileSystem.md

 : OR-ed combination of flags indicating what kind of link should be created (will be ignored if *toPtr* is NULL).
 Valid bits to set are **TCL\_CREATE\_SYMBOLIC\_LINK** and **TCL\_CREATE\_HARD\_LINK**.
 When both flags are set and the underlying filesystem can do either, symbolic links are preferred.

 [\*dsPtr]{.carg .out type="Tcl_DString"}
-: Pointer to a **Tcl\_DString** to hold an output string result.
+: Pointer to a [Tcl\_DString][DString] to hold an output string result.

 :::

 # Description

-There are several reasons for calling the **Tcl\_FS** API functions (e.g.\\ **Tcl\_FSAccess** and **Tcl\_FSStat**) rather than calling system level functions like **access** and **stat** directly.
+There are several reasons for calling the **Tcl\_FS** API functions (e.g. **Tcl\_FSAccess** and **Tcl\_FSStat**) rather than calling system level functions like **access** and **stat** directly.
 First, they will work cross-platform, so an extension which calls them should work unmodified on Unix and Windows.
 Second, the Windows implementation of some of these functions fixes some bugs in the system level calls.
 Third, these function calls deal with any "Utf to platform-native" path conversions which may be required (and may cache the results of such conversions for greater efficiency on subsequent calls).
 Fourth, and perhaps most importantly, all of these functions are "virtual filesystem aware".
 Any virtual filesystem (VFS for short) which has been registered (through **Tcl\_FSRegister**) may reroute file access to alternative media or access methods.
-This means that all of these functions (and therefore the corresponding [file], [glob], [pwd], [cd], [open], etc.\\ Tcl commands) may be operate on "files" which are not native files in the native filesystem.
+This means that all of these functions (and therefore the corresponding [file], [glob], [pwd], [cd], [open], etc. Tcl commands) may be operate on "files" which are not native files in the native filesystem.
 This also means that any Tcl extension which accesses the filesystem (FS for short) through this API is automatically "virtual filesystem aware".
 Of course, if an extension accesses the native filesystem directly (through platform-specific APIs, for example), then Tcl cannot intercept such calls.

-If appropriate VFSes have been registered, the "files" may, to give two examples, be remote (e.g.\\ situated on a remote ftp server) or archived (e.g.\\ lying inside a .zip archive).
+If appropriate VFSes have been registered, the "files" may, to give two examples, be remote (e.g. situated on a remote ftp server) or archived (e.g. lying inside a .zip archive).
 Such registered filesystems provide a lookup table of functions to implement all or some of the functionality listed here.
 Finally, the **Tcl\_FSStat** and **Tcl\_FSLstat** calls abstract away from what the "struct stat" buffer is actually declared to be, allowing the same code to be used both on systems with and systems without support for files larger than 2GB in size.

-The **Tcl\_FS** API is [Tcl\_Obj][Object3]-ified and may cache internal representations and other path-related strings (e.g.\\ the current working directory).
+The **Tcl\_FS** API is [Tcl\_Obj][Object3]-ified and may cache internal representations and other path-related strings (e.g. the current working directory).
 One side-effect of this is that one must not pass in values with a reference count of zero to any of these functions.
 If such calls were handled, they might result in memory leaks (under some circumstances, the filesystem code may wish to retain a reference to the passed in value, and so one must not assume that after any of these calls return, the value still has a reference count of zero - it may have been incremented) or in a direct segmentation fault (or other memory access error) due to the value being freed part way through the complex value manipulation required to ensure that the path is fully normalized and absolute for filesystem determination.
 The practical lesson to learn from this is that

 ```
 Tcl_Obj *path = Tcl_NewStringObj(...);